Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Results

-Finally, we demonstrate that the formation of the dipole is a thermodynamic inevitability.
+Finally, we observe that the formation of the macroscopic dipole serves as a robust dynamic attractor for the system.
 Figure~\ref{fig:1}d) maps the system's trajectory in the energy-order phase plane ($E$ vs. $P$).
-The system climbs away from the disordered origin (random gas), increasing both its macroscopic kinetic energy and its dipole order parameter $P$, while the fluctuations in Figure~\ref{fig:1}d) reflect the dynamic shock merger mechanism.
-In the context of Eq.~(\ref{eq:hamiltonian}), we observe an ascent up the entropy curve into the regime of negative absolute temperature \cite{onsager_statistical_1949}.
-In the active bath, intrinsic disorder ($\omega_i$) continuously injects enstrophy to maximize the entropy of the renormalised fluid, forcing the system deeper into the tilted washboard potential identified in the Adler formalism \cite{ivarsen_information_2025}.
-This necessitates the long-term spectral condensation of vorticity as the only accessible maximum-entropy state within the bounded domain.
-The negative spectral flux in Figure~\ref{fig:1}b) confirms our hypothesis that the modeled particles act as a dissipative kinetic layer that drives a superfluid governed by the conservative Kirchhoff-Onsager Hamiltonian, unifying the phenomenology of chiral active matter with the rigorous statistical mechanics of classical inviscid fluids.
+The system evolves away from the disordered origin (a random gas), increasing both its macroscopic kinetic energy and its dipole order parameter $P$, with the observed fluctuations reflecting the dynamic shock-merger mechanism.
+Viewed through the lens of the effective Hamiltonian (Eq.~\ref{eq:hamiltonian}), this trajectory structurally mimics an ascent up the entropy curve toward a negative-temperature-like regime \cite{onsager_statistical_1949}.
+Driven by the intrinsic disorder ($\omega_i$) of the active bath, the continuous injection of microscopic enstrophy pushes the system deeper into the tilted washboard potential identified in the Adler formalism \cite{ivarsenPolarChiralActive2026}.
+In the bounded domain, this sustained energy injection favors the continuous spectral condensation of vorticity, maintaining the macroscopic dipole as a stable dynamic steady-state rather than a strict thermodynamic equilibrium.
+The negative spectral flux in Figure~\ref{fig:1}b) supports the interpretation that the active particles act as a dissipative kinetic layer, driving an effective macroscopic fluid that exhibits transport dynamics analogous to those described by the conservative Kirchhoff-Onsager Hamiltonian.
+This framework establishes a theoretical bridge between the highly dissipative microphysics of chiral active matter and the conservative, large-scale transport phenomena characteristic of classical inviscid fluids.